Ben-G/Website/content/post/24-Flux-iOS.md

 Each Flux feature has two main areas that need to be tested:

-1. Testing the business logic in the store
+1. The business logic in the store
-2. Testing the view model providers (these are our React-like functions that produce a description of the UI based on an input state)
+2. The view model providers (these are our React-like functions that produce a description of the UI based on an input state)

 #### Testing Stores